dhruvpatel16120/wallpaper-changer/README.md

 ![preview](./preview.png)

 > **Fully automated, blazing fast wallpaper rotation for GNOME Desktop with GDM login screen support – written entirely in pure Bash.**
++ give a star🌟 to the GitHub Repo if you really like this.
 ---

 ![bash](https://img.shields.io/badge/Bash-5.x-blue.svg)